 All values MUST lie on the interval [0,1], as they represent probabilities.
 Any submission violating this criteria will be considered invalid.

 Moreover, all the values in one row should add up to one, as the possible outcomes 1-30 are mutually exclusive and exhaustive events for the target variable.
 If you submit a file where some rows violate this criteria, values within each row will be scaled to enforce this property.

 Last but not least, all numbers in the submission file must have a maximum precision of 4 decimal places.

 Together with the Challenge Data, we are providing a sample submission file to illustrate the expected format and make sure that you don’t miss a detail!

 Each time you submit a prediction, it will be evaluated on a subset of 30% of the test dataset.
 That’s the score that will be shown on the public leaderboard.

-Once the competition ends, the final score of each participant will be computed by using him/her last submission and scored against the remaining 70% of observations in the test dataset.
+Once the competition ends, we will compute a final score of each participant using him/her last submission and scoring it against the remaining 70% of observations in the test dataset.